VysotskiVadim/VysotskiVadim.blog/_drafts/generic-programming-2.markdown

 it would work if it works with template parameter.

 #### Disadvantages {#cpp_templates_disadvantages}

-But generics aren't really popular in C++ world.
-It's too many disadvantages:
+But templates aren't very popular in C++ world.
+Many developers don't use that feature.
+There is too many disadvantages:

-* Generics slows down compilation;
+* Templates slows down compilation;
 * Absolutely not helpful compiler error messages;
 * You can't reuse generic binary, only source code;
 * Hard to validate: to make sure it works with type you need to test it with that type;